 This brought a new perspective to the agency as they also provided services for victims/survivors in the Taranaki area.

-As well, in 2014 WellStop became an ACC supplier and all teams now have ACC registered counsellors offering services for victims/survivors under ACC sensitive claims.
+As well, in 2014 WellStop became an ACC supplier, WellStop has a team of ACC registered counsellors offering services for victims/survivors under ACC sensitive claims.

 The three most recent rural offices (Taumarunui, Wairoa and Hawera) were set up in response to gaining contracts for Sexual Harm Crisis Support Services, funded by MSD.

 Hei ahei te whakakite o tēnei wāhi i orite ki te wakahuia he wāhi kia whakapoho, whakatiaki i a tātou katoa